Menu

 Master's Research Students who are currently enrolled in a thesis (90 points or greater).

-PhD candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
-Must be currently enrolled in the thesis.
+Doctoral Candidates who have successfully passed their confirmation milestone (including candidate whose thesis is under examination) by the date of their first presentation are eligible to participate in the 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
+Graduates are not eligible.

-UC Thesis Master's and Doctoral students must communicate their research in no more than three minutes, with the help of only one static title slide, with the presentation aimed at a non-specialist audience.
+UC Master's and Doctoral Thesis students must communicate their research in no more than three minutes, with the help of only one static title slide, with the presentation aimed at to a non-specialist audience.

 Title Slide: All entries will need to include a static title slide, check with your Department Coordinator about these requirements or download the standard 3MT title slide here: https://learn.canterbury.ac.nz/mod/resource/view.php?id=3653305 (clicking this link will download the file directly to your device).